AGProjects/sylk-webrtc/README.md

 ### Electron application

-The version number is set in app/package.json
+The version number can be set in app/package.json

 * Build the Electron application